UPDATED: This post about digital marketing was updated for 2018 to reflect new information and add 20 more examples. Enjoy!

 2 – The Shelter Pet Project

-The Shelter Pet Project uses Facebook to help place the millions of homeless animals in danger of being destroyed simply for lack of a home.
+The Shelter Pet Project uses Facebook to help place millions of homeless animals who are in danger of being destroyed simply for lack of a home.
 The project is a collaboration between the Humane Society of the United States and the Ad Council.
 Their goal?
 Bring the number of pets euthanized in animal shelters to zero.
 Nothing less than zero will do.

+And they’re succeeding, one furry little face at a time, through a campaign called “Local Legends” that highlights animals at local shelters waiting for adoption.
 They partnered with Facebook’s Creative Shop to build a memorable campaign that generated strong awareness of the plight of shelter pets.
 The campaign incorporated two videos and sponsored Facebook ads based on Facebook suggestions for maximum impact.

 3 – Porsche: The 911 Campaign